This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 Propagating most succulents is easy but Sedum spectabile, also known as Hylotelephium spectabile, is probably the easiest of all.
 If you’re not familiar with it, you might know it by its common name of Ice Plant.
 This stunning and low-maintenance perennial grows into clumps that reach about a foot and a half tall and wide.
 They grow in all types of soil, providing that it’s well drained, and reliably grow back year after year.
 They’re a hardy ornamental that wows with its foliage in the summer and its blooms in autumn.

 Some of the first I ever propagated from cuttings filled a long bed that bordered a friend’s driveway.
 Even though they filled the entire area, she barely even knew they were there except for when they exploded into magenta flowers in September.
-Nectar rich, Sedum spectabile flowers are a welcome food source for pollinators well into autumn and range in color from pinks, magentas, red, and white.
+Nectar-rich, Sedum spectabile flowers are a welcome food source for pollinators well into autumn and range in color from pinks, magentas, reds, and white.

 Propagate Sedum spectabile from cuttings